Ransomware and the Need for NDR to Provide Robust Protection

 In 2020, a ransomware attack cost organisations $1.85 million on average.
 This amount included the ransom paid and the actual cost of addressing the attack and minimising the damage.
 However, ransom pay-outs are not the only effect on breached organisations.
 Due to business downtime and lost opportunities, the affected firms also lose their business reliability and potential revenues.
 According to the EU Agency of Cyber Security the average downtime of organisations has increased from 15 days in 2020 to 23 days in 2021.
 In addition, a survey conducted across 30 countries showed that the overall cost of remediating a ransomware attack has vastly increased, from $761,106 in 2020 to $1.85 million in 2021.

 Another problem is that a ransomware attack could be the precursor to a larger, more long-term attack.
 Once the attacker is in the enterprise system, they can move laterally through the network to gain access to even more business-critical files and sensitive data, which can be exfiltrated and encrypted – causing massive chaos and damage to the organisation.

-One reason it's so difficult to defend your organisation against ransomware is that malicious code can effortlessly enter any enterprise network or system by hiding in harmless-looking links or email attachments.
+One reason it's so difficult to defend your organisation against ransomware and implement ransomware detection is that malicious code can effortlessly enter any enterprise network or system by hiding in harmless-looking links or email attachments.
 Clever attackers also leverage RaaS to author large-scale cyber attacks and encrypt enterprise files.

-To stay ahead of such threat actors, organisations need a proactive way to detect ransomware threats quickly and effectively before they cause any damage.
+To stay ahead of such threat actors, organisations need a proactive ransomware detection, quickly and effectively, before they cause any damage.
 Here's where Network Detection and Response (NDR) comes in.

 An NDR solution continually observes network behaviours and understands what constitutes "normal" behaviour.
 Network communications that veer from this normal as suspicious or unauthorised are automatically flagged, providing an early warning system against network anomalies and attacks.